Kash Gill: Biography

 Born in 1966 as Kashmir Gill, he is an alumnus of Christ Church, Oxford where he studied biochemistry.
 Gill discovered kickboxing at the age of 14 when he saw a demo in a local park went down for a trial session and fell in love with the sport.

 His speed and athletic ability as well as his flashy showmanship soon earned him the nickname ‘The Flash’.
 By 1984, having earned his black belt, Gill at the age of 18, had entered and won his first competition in a three-round contest in full-contact karate.

-He won a number of world titles anx in 1986 when he won a gold medal at the World PKA Amateur Full Contact Championships.
+He won a number of world titles and in 1986 he won a gold medal at the World PKA Amateur Full Contact Championships.
 He collected his first Professional world title, the WKA Junior Middleweight in 1991 when he also won the World full contact Karate championships.
 In the two consecutive years following, he went on to win the WKA World Middleweight kickboxing title and the ISKA World Light Middleweight title.

 Comeback

-In December 2011, Kash Gill fought former world kickboxing champion Don "The Dragon" Wilson in a mixed martial arts cage match in Kazakhstan.
+In December 2011, Gill fought former world kickboxing champion Don "The Dragon" Wilson in a mixed martial arts cage match in Kazakhstan.
 The bout was originally billed as an exhibition, but Wilson, 57, was awarded the decision at the end of the match.